Updated December 22, 2018.

-Gold’s Gym has longevity on its side, having been founded back in 1965.
+Gold’s Gym has longevity on its side, having been founded back in the 1960s.
 It is a full-service gym offering cardio training equipment, resistance training equipment, group fitness, personal training and locker room services, a kids’ club, and a pro shop with clothing, accessories, drinks, bars, supplements, nutritional products, and other items.
 Fitness classes span the gamut from kickboxing to yoga to spinning and more.
 Fitness tools include Workout Builder (personalized workout plans formulated to each specific body’s needs), a BMI Calculator, Muscle Mouseover (to see the best exercise for each body part), and more.
 Corporate wellness programs are also offered.

 15. Club Pilates